BlippyPippins/4ChanWebm/README.md

 Basic Usage:

-4ChanWebM -i input.mkv -o output.webm -b 00:01:35 -e 30 -t "Title"
+4ChanWebM -i input.mkv

-Effectively, the above example will pull video from the source file (input.mkv).
-It will pull a video clip clip without audio starting at 1 min 35 seconds into the video and generate 30 seconds of video.
-It will export that video to output.webm, attaching the metadata title="Title" as well.
-If there is a subtitle file with the same filename as the input file (ex: input.ass) it will hard-code those subtitles into the final video as well.
+Effectively, the above command will create a webm defaulting all values to defaults.
+The result will be a file named "out.webm", which will reside in the current path.
+The video will retain it's original resolution, it will be limited to 3MB's, it will record 45 seconds of video starting from the beginning.
+The encoder will use 4 slices with 16 lag-in-frames and use 2 threads for the encoding.
+If there is a subtitle file with the same filename as the source file with a .ass extension, it will burn the subtitles to the video as well.
+The default author and title will be added to the metadata of the video. "(bp) Encoded for 4Chan".

 For more information on how to use, execute 4ChanWebM -h to see more advanced options.
-FFMpeg with the libass library enabled is required for 4ChanWebM to work.

-For effective use, you MUST declare the -i, -o and -e parameters.
-The -e parameter is required otherwise it cannot properly determine the bitrate for the resulting video.
+4ChanWebM is merely a script which is a wrapper for FFMpeg which requires the libass library enabled.